It’s a new year!

 Identify Popular Posts

 Pull up your stats and data from the last year or so and see where your visitors spent most of their time.
-Then, rather than refreshing the whole site, spend some time improving those pages to encourage readers to visit other pages of your site or add in some monetizing techniques to make those pages work a bit harder for you.
+Then, rather than refreshing the whole site, spend some time improving those pages to encourage readers to visit other pages of your site or add some monetizing techniques to make those pages work a bit harder for you.

 Check on Old Strategies